zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 One turn proceeds as follows:

 #### Client's attack
+The server prompts Client A to send an attack position.

 The client A sends the server a number.

 The server checks if this number has already been sent by client A.